 - Rinse green beans thoroughly then strain.
 Trim off ends, string if beans are a string variety, and snap into 1 to 1 and 1/2 inch (bite-sized) pieces.

-- Pour just off the boil water over the top of the green beans until the liquid level reaches the 1-inch headspace.
+- Pour boiling water over the top of the green beans until the liquid level reaches the 1-inch headspace.

 - Use a canner bubble/headspace tool (or ruler if you don’t have a headspace tool) to remove air bubbles by running it between the glass and outside of the food.
-Remeasure your headspace and add extra water if needed.
+Re-measure your headspace and add additional water if needed.

-- Place lid on the pressure canner and allow to vent for 10 minutes.
-Process at 10 pounds of pressure if you’re zero to 1,000 feet above sea level and if 1,001 feet above sea level use 15 pounds, start timer when pressure is reached (weight should be rocking and hissing).
+- After the ten minutes of venting, add your weight or jiggler and slowly bring up to 10 pounds of pressure (for weighted gauge) or 11 pounds of pressure (for a dial gauge). if you’re zero to 1,000 feet above sea level and if 1,001 feet above sea level use 15 pounds, start timer when pressure is reached (weight should be rocking and hissing).
 Process for 20 minutes for pint jars or 25 minutes for quart jars.
-Remove from canner following pressure canning protocol

 Notes